Cameronsplaze/AWS-ContainerManager/README.md

 ## Phase 3, Get ready for Production!

 - Go through Console and see if everything looks like you want.
 Check for warnings.
-  - For example, EC2 instances say to force IMDSv2 is recommended
-  - Make names look nice.
-I.e Lambda are long and repetitive, not descriptive.

 - Write up guide on moving files into EFS if a stack already existed
   - Check if you can import EFS into the stack, I don't think you can.